rsmp-nordic/rsmp_sxl_traffic_lights/extended_sxl_specification.md

 | 6 | Sunday |

 **Note!**
-each command is separated by a colon (:) E.g. d-t:d-t:
+each status is separated by a comma (,) E.g. d-t,d-t

 ### Argument